 It’s amazing how “lucky” I start to get when I’m consistent with my morning routine.
-When I haven’t been consistent, I’ve noticed I feel different and it affects my overall day.
-Makes sense though because consistency and time are key to being successful in anything.
+When I haven’t been consistent, I’ve noticed I feel different, and it affects my day overall.
+Makes sense, though, because consistency and time are keys to being successful in anything.

 Motivation Behind My Morning Routine

 In 2017, things were not going well in business, and I knew I needed to improve myself … so that I show up differently (meaning better).
 That’s when I got the idea to put a morning routine in place, and my life changed.
 Each item in my routine hits 1 of 3 different areas of personal development that I focus on … fitness, mindset and productivity.